fnpen/effector-devtools/README.md

 ![Demo](https://user-images.githubusercontent.com/31767378/211662670-8ebd091b-1773-4b16-946a-0284c0a875ea.png)

-## How to use
+## Installation

-Install devtools dependency:
+Install DevTools package:

 ```bash
 npm add --dev @fnpen/effector-devtools
 ```

-Choose the way of using:
+Choose the way of opening DevTools UI:

+### Option #0 – Browser extension

+1. Install Rempl extension [for Chromium](https://chrome.google.com/webstore/detail/rempl/hcikjlholajopgbgfmmlbmifdfbkijdj) based browser or [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/rempl/)

+2. Open your Effector app, then open browser's DevTools and find Rempl tab here.
+Click it.
+That's it.

+> NOTE: If your Effector application and browser's DevTools were opened before Rempl extension is installed, you need to close and open browser's DevTools as well as reload the page with React application.

-### Option #0 – Open UI right in the page
+### Option #1 – In the page

 ```js
 import { setupLogger } from "@fnpen/effector-devtools";
 setupLogger({ inPage: true });
 ```

-### Option #1 – Using with browser's devtools

-1. Install Rempl extension [for Chromium](https://chrome.google.com/webstore/detail/rempl/hcikjlholajopgbgfmmlbmifdfbkijdj) based browser or [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/rempl/)

-2. Open location of your React app, then open browser's devtools and find Rempl tab here.
-Click it.
-That's it.

-> NOTE: If your Effector application and browser's devtools were opened before Rempl extension is installed, you need to close and open browser's devtools as well as reload the page with React application.

 ## Usage

-## Attach some units to devtools manually
+### Attach some units to DevTools manually

 ```js
 import { attachLogger } from "@fnpen/effector-devtools";